chibisnorlax/acnhfaq/index.md

 - Campers will leave.

 Positive Effects:
-- All stock (Able Sisters[^1], Nook's Cranny[^2], Nook Shopping) will refresh.
+- All stock (Able Sisters<sup>1</sup>, Nook's Cranny<sup>2</sup>, Nook Shopping) will refresh.
 - Redd's art will be delivered if you purchased one.
 - Fossils will respawn.
-- NPC visitor shops and quests will refresh[^3].
+- NPC visitor shops and quests will refresh<sup>3</sup>.
 - The daily recipe bottle will respawn.

-[^1]Able Sisters' mannequin will only change if you go outside of the week.
+<sup>1</sup>: Able Sisters' mannequin will only change if you go outside of the week.
-[^2]Some items from Nook's Cranny can only be purchase once a week. i.e. if you brought it once, it wouldn't be restocked when time travel to that day again in the same week.
+<sup>2</sup>: Some items from Nook's Cranny can only be purchase once a week. i.e. if you brought it once, it wouldn't be restocked when time travel to that day again in the same week.
-[^3]Saharah's inventory does not change if you stay within the same week when time travelling forward or back.
+<sup>3</sup>: Saharah's inventory does not change if you stay within the same week when time travelling forward or back.
 You have to go into another week for it to change.

 ### What are the effects of time traveling *forwards*?
 It is important to remember that time traveling forwards is no different than closing your game and then logging in at the new, manually input time.
 With that said, here are the effects of going forwards.